 - National Ethics Committee (NEC): Review of clinical trial applications and provision of opinions on ethical aspects of clinical trials.

-“In Russia, clinical trial sponsors will be dealing with competent and motivated English-speaking investigators.”
+“In Russia, clinical trial sponsors deal with competent and motivated English-speaking investigators.”

 At the NEC, members of the committee receive copies of the application package.
-Later the NEC reviews the application during their routine committee sessions, typically these sessions are held once a month, where a simple majority of members present at the NEC session make the decisions.
+Later the NEC reviews the application during their regular committee sessions; typically, these sessions are monthly, where a simple majority of members present at the NEC session make the decisions.
 Timeframes of clinical trial approvals in Russia.

-After the MoH study approval is obtained, the study team can apply for an import license for the Investigational Product and an export license for biological samples.
+After obtaining the MoH study approval, the study team can apply for an import license for the Investigational Product and an export license for biological samples.
 The licenses applications require separate document packages and are expected to be completed by the authorized vendor.
 MoH official review timelines are 12/19 calendar days (for import/export).

-Local Ethics Committees (LECs) approval is the final step in the study approval process before starting patient enrollment.
+Before starting patient enrollment, the local Ethics Committees (LECs) approval is the final step in the study approval process.
 LECs are present in all major investigative sites and usually meet every month.
-Ordinarily, this process, together with import/export license applications, is performed in parallel in order to save time.
+Ordinarily, this process, together with import/export license applications, is performed in parallel to save time.

 “Investigators are educated, experienced and compliant together with staff who are GCP trained and certified.”

-In Russia, the contracting process is well defined, and the causes of delayed study start to arise only in very rare cases.
-Note that, before the study initiation visits, all contracts have to be signed.
+In Russia, the contracting process is well defined, and the causes of delayed study start to arise only in sporadic cases.
+Before the study initiation visits, all contracts have to be signed.
 The law has defined three main types of contracts:

 - Between the Sponsor (or CRO) and the hospital site;